Oleta River State Park

 Temporary Trail Closures

-Several mountain bike trails are temporarily closed at Oleta River State Park.
+Mountain bike trails are occasionally closed for maintenance at Oleta River State Park.
 Check with the ranger station for updated trail availability.
 We apologize for the inconvenience.

 This park frequently reaches capacity, especially on weekends.
 If the park closes due to capacity issues, it will not reopen until the following day.
 Please consider this when planning your visit.